Uberspace/lab/source/guide_prosody.rst

 Updates
 =======

-The easiest way to update prosody is via luarocks with the same commands as in the prerequisites and installation step above.
+The easiest way to update prosody is with the same commands as in the prerequisites and installation step above.

 .. note:: This should also be done on changes to openssl on CentOS.
-Remember to comment out the C99 setting on problems.
-Also check the `website <https://prosody.im/>`_ regularly to stay informed about new config updates and releases.
+Don't forget to check the `website <https://prosody.im/>`_ regularly to stay informed about new config updates, security vulnerabilites and new releases.

 Acknowledgements
 ================